Luweegi/TicTacToe_Luweegi/README.md

 6. Enjoy the game

-Referenced by using ImKennyYip's code and adding features for further improvement
+Referenced by using ImKennyYip's code and changing and adding features for further improvement